Vikash9n/Bi-SeqCNN/README.md

   1. Evaluate.py - This python file contains the code for the evaluation metrics used.
-  2. Lite_SeqCNN_encoder.py - This contains the code for the construction of the posterior probability (output).
+  2. Bi_SeqCNN_encoder.py - This contains the code for the construction of the posterior probability (output).
-  3. Lite_SeqCNN_plus.py - This contains the code for the ensemble model.
+  3. Bi_SeqCNN_plus.py - This contains the code for the ensemble model.
-  4. Segmentation.py - This python file contains the code for segmentation fo the protein sequences used for training the segment encoder.
+  4. Segmentation.py - This python file contains the code for segmentation of the protein sequences used for training the segment encoder.

 Experimental Setups:-->